ZoheirHADID/EnergySystemModels-en/docs/source/001-heat_transfer/composite_wall_heat_transfer.rst

    - The external wall temperature after convective resistance is calculated as follows:
      .. math::
        T_{\text{external wall}} = T_e + \frac{Q \cdot R_e}{A}
-   - Les temperatures aux interfaces des couches sont ensuite calculées en utilisant le flux thermique et les résistances thermiques :
+   - The temperatures at layer interfaces are then calculated using heat flux and thermal resistances :
      .. math::
        T_{\text{interface}} = T_{\text{précédente}} + \frac{Q \cdot R_{\text{couche}}}{A}

-Ces équations allow to déterminer la distribution de temperature à travers le mur composite et le flux thermique total traversant le mur.
+These equations allow us to determine the temperature distribution across the composite wall and the total heat flux through the wall.